-Fortnite may be one of the best battle royale games around, but sometimes you just need a change.
-And that’s fine – with all the time you spend completing challenges, unlocking new skins, or grinding the battle pass, we spend a lot of time in the game.
-If you play the Fortnite creative modes as well, then you’re adding up more hours.
-The handy thing is, the game’s success spawned a host of games like Fortnite intent on emulating the experience.
+If you’ve been playing Fortnite for a while, chances are you might start looking for the best games like Fortnite.
+And that’s fine – with all the time you spend completing challenges, unlocking new skins, or grinding the battle pass, it’s easy to spend a lot of time in the game, which may leave you yearning for new experiences within the familiar formula.
+The handy thing is, there are plenty of games like Fortnite that you can dive into.

 Call of Duty: Warzone

 Warzone is the ultimate realistic battle royale.
-Jump into Verdansk with your squadmates by your side and the best Warzone guns in your hands to beat 146 other players and emerge victorious.
+Jump into Vondel with your squadmates by your side and the best Warzone guns in your hands to beat 146 other players and emerge victorious.

 PUBG is one of the original battle royale games, so if you want a blast from the past then it could be time to jump back in.
 Gone are the days when PlayerUnknown’s Battlegrounds was thought of as one of the finest battle royale offerings, but that has let it fly under the radar for some time.

-Jump into Erangel, Miramar, Vikendi, Sanhok, or Karakin to prove your battle royale mettle and secure that chicken dinner.
+Jump into maps like Erangel, Paramo, or Karakin to prove your battle royale mettle and secure that chicken dinner.

 Firestorm (Battlefield V)